 Hand, foot and mouth disease is more common in warm weather - usually in the summer or early autumn.
 But it can happen at any time of year.

 How does hand, foot and mouth disease spread?

 Hand, foot and mouth disease spreads easily between people - it is very easy to catch.

 It spreads from person to person by coughing or sneezing, or by contact with mucus, saliva, blisters or the poo of an infected person.
 Children can also easily catch the disease by touching things like toys and then putting their hands or toys in their mouth.

 Children with hand, foot and mouth disease are most likely to spread the disease in the first week - before all the blisters have dried.

 What are the signs and symptoms of hand, foot and mouth disease?

 Mild fever is usually the first sign of hand, foot and mouth disease.
-This starts about 3 - 5 days after your child has been exposed to the disease.
+This starts about 3 to 5 days after your child has been exposed.

 - loss of appetite